 Hazardous Materials Endorsement

-If you were denied a Hazardous Materials Endorsement (HME), you should contact the experienced HME appeal lawyers today at Brett O’Brien Law, LLC.
-At Brett O’Brien Law, LLC, we understand the HME appeal and waiver process and will put together a comprehensive appeal and/or waiver application on your behalf.
+If you were denied a Hazardous Materials Endorsement (HME), you should contact the experienced HME appeal lawyers today at National Security Law Firm.
+At National Security Law Firm, we understand the HME appeal and waiver process and will put together a comprehensive appeal and/or waiver application on your behalf.

 Often times, the TSA bases its preliminary determination of ineligibility on either inaccurate or incomplete information.
 In these cases, we recommend that you appeal that determination.
-At Brett O’Brien Law, LLC, if we determine that an appeal is necessary, we will gather documentation relating to the underlying disqualifying criminal offense and submit them to the TSA to show either one or more of the following:
+At National Security Law Firm, if we determine that an appeal is necessary, we will gather documentation relating to the underlying disqualifying criminal offense and submit them to the TSA to show either one or more of the following: